bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Yeh' wan' t' send som'n like rockets towards the target?"

 She wasn't convinced at all by the look on her face.
-"Ya - tha' most indeed be a stepping stone.
+"Ay - tha' most indeed be a stepping stone.
 I need t' hear more about it later.
-First, I'll head over t' Tinkertop and ask if 'e wan' to com'n have a look a' this", she said nodding her head towards the bench and its setup, "and then we'll talk more 'bout rockets, ya?"
+First, I'll head over t' Tinkertop 'n' ask if 'e wan' to com'n have a look a' this", she said nodding her head towards the bench and its setup, "and then we'll talk more 'bout rockets, ai'?"

 She was already about to leave through the front door, as Adrex called out to her:
 "You won't mind, if I stop by the twins for some research, right?"